ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 sudo mkdir /var/www/projectLEMP
 ```

-* Assign ownership of the directory with $USER environment variable which will reference your current system user as shwon below:
+* Assign ownership of the directory with $USER environment variable which will reference your current system user as shown below:

 ```bash
 sudo chown -R $USER:$USER /var/www/projectLEMP
 ```

-* Open a new configuration file in Nginx's `sites-available` directory using your preferred command-line.
+* Open a new configuration file in Nginx's `sites-available` directory using your preferred command line.
 Here, we'll use `nano`:

 ```bash
 sudo nano /etc/nginx/sites-available/projectLEMP